In this Article:

 A Brief History

 The .308 Winchester was introduced by Winchester in 1952.
-Though the predecessor, this cartridge is the civilian version of the 7.62×51 NATO round that saw brief use in Vietnam before being replaced.
+Though the predecessor, this cartridge is the civilian version of the 7.62×51 NATO round that saw brief use by the general US infantry in Vietnam before being replaced.
+It was replaced by the M16/5.56 combo and is now only used in machine guns, designated marksman, and sniper rifles.

 Not only is the .308 a fantastic civilian hunting round, but it also displays enough speed, power, and distance to be adapted into police force sharpshooting units and it is still utilized in some military circles.
 That is a high recommendation for the use of this cartridge.